ANTNNJT/NewickDrawing/README.md

 # NewickDrawing
 Alignments and drawnings of phylogenetic trees

-University project for "elementi di Bioinformatica at Università di Milano Bicocca
+University project for Elementi di Bioinformatica at Università di Milano Bicocca